 How to Convert Special Characters in Excel (6 Easy Ways)

 Excel is a powerful software.
 We can perform numerous operations on our datasets using Excel tools and features.
-Sometimes, we use special characters in our excel worksheets.
+Sometimes, we use special characters in our Excel worksheets.
 And if those characters are not desired, we will need to convert them.
 But converting them one by one is a hassle.
-It consumes a lot of time too.
+It consumes a lot of time, too.
 In this article, we’ll show you all the easy and effective ways to Convert Special Characters in Excel.

 To illustrate, we’ll use a sample dataset as an example.
 For instance, the following dataset represents the Salesman, Product, and Net Sales.
-Here, you can see that the sales amounts are in Pound (£).
+Here, you can see that the sales amounts are in pounds (£).
 This article will show you the easy methods to convert this pound symbol into a blank.

 1. Convert Special Characters in Excel with Find & Select Command